junxit/us-congress-bills-117/bill.md

 ## § 2.
 Agricultural Fair Rescue Grants

-- **(a)** *In general* Not later than September 30, 2021, the Secretary of Agriculture, acting through the Administrator of the Agricultural Marketing Service, shall award a grant to each State department of agriculture (or other appropriate State agency assigned with the promotion of agricultural fairs) for the purposes of providing support to eligible agricultural fairs for losses sustained by such fairs due to COVID–19.
+- **(a)** *In general* Not later than 180 days after the date on which funds are made available to carry out this section, the Secretary of Agriculture, acting through the Administrator of the Agricultural Marketing Service, shall award a grant to each State department of agriculture (or other appropriate State agency assigned with the promotion of agricultural fairs) for the purposes of providing support to eligible agricultural fairs for losses sustained by such fairs due to COVID–19.
 - **(b)** *Amount of grant* The amount of a grant to a State or State department of agriculture under this section shall be based on the difference between the average attendance at agricultural fairs in the State for a calendar year occurring during the 3-calendar-year period beginning with calendar year 2017 (or over a shorter period, if attendance data is not available for the entire 3-calendar-year period) compared to calendar year 2020.
 - **(c)** *Conditions* As a condition on the receipt of a grant under this section, a State or State department of agriculture shall agree—
   - **(1)** to prioritize supporting eligible agricultural fairs in the State facing the greatest financial hardship; and